 You may be aware that over recent months we have been preparing for the launch of our Raising Awareness campaign.
-We are now asking members of the FTDSG to join us in this activity? by circulating our Raising Awareness flier as widely as you are able.
-GP surgeries, carer groups, local newspaper and radio stations are all potential sources of the much needed publicity these diagnoses need and you have access to different and various routes by which to promote awareness.
-Please download the flier plus any of the relevant template letters available?on this?site.?
+We are now asking members of the FTDSG to join us in this activity by circulating our Raising Awareness flier as widely as you are able.
+GP surgeries, carer groups, local newspaper and radio stations and local MP's are all potential sources of the much needed publicity these diagnoses need and you have access to different and various routes by which to promote awareness.
+Please download the flier plus any of the relevant template letters available on this site.

 Think dementia is what happens when you get old?
 Think again.
 This strikes when you are in your prime.

 FTDSG is a UK based charity, which was established 16 years ago to meet the needs of those who care for people with frontotemporal dementias (which includes Picks Disease).
 What differentiates these dementias from others is that they commonly affect people of working age.
 They may be dismissed from work or lose their business before they have a diagnosis.

 The disease is difficult to diagnose because the sufferer is not only younger than expected for dementia but displays different symptoms which may not lead to a correct diagnosis.
 The carer may be dealing with difficult and strange behaviour as the frontal lobe is affected, but may find little sympathy or understanding from doctors, family or friends.

 Diagnosis takes up to three years and although there is progressive deterioration leading to death, there is no treatment.